-One of the most northerly projects undertaken by Nevis Environmental was for the international clean-energy specialist Invenergy at Corriegarth in the Monadhliath mountains.
+One of the most northerly projects undertaken by Nevis Environmental was for the international clean-energy specialist Invenergy at Corriegarth in the Monadhliath mountains of Scotland.

-This is an area of upland moorland, south of the Great Glen and west of Aviemore in the Highlands.
+This is an area of upland moorland, south of the Great Glen and west of Aviemore in the Highlands of Scotland.

 The Monadhliath range has several summits above 3,000 feet (900 metres), the highest being Carn Mairg at 3,087 feet (941 metres), the haunt of eagles and wild cats.